hivdb/hivdb-cms/resources/program-updates.md

 This page lists the change logs of current and previous versions of Sierra program since December 2017.
 For algorithm change logs (scoring tables and comments) please access
 [Algorithm Updates](/page/algorithm-updates/) page.

+## Version 3.2.8 update 2022-10-05

+New feature:

+New functions have been added to CodFreq (NGS) pipeline which converts FASTQ to CodFreq files.
+It is now able to trim adapters, filter reads which are too short or contain low phred scores using `fastp`.
+Optional primmer trimming is also supported for both FASTA (`cutadapt`) and BED (`ivar`) format.

+Bugfixes:

+1. Earlier version of Sierra-HIV failed to report gene sequences that have been aligned but were dropped by Sierra due to quality reasons.
+We added this feature back.
+2. We introduced a new concept "conditionally unsequenced regions" for flagging a mutation that closes to the boundary of a definitive unsequenced region, or belongs to a long-stretch (≥20 AAs) range deletion.
+These "gray area" mutations are no longer reported by the program.
+Instead, they are now reported as part of unsequenced regions.
+3. An alignment extension algorithm is introduced to extend MiniMap2 alignment to include unaligned boundary nucleotides (hivdb/postalign).
+4. MiniMap2 alignment options have been changed from "-w 5 -B 1" to "-w 5" to
+   address certain misalignment issue.
+The "-B 1" was added to partially reduced the unaligned boundary nucleotides issue previously - we now have a more sophisticated algorithm doing it.

 ## Version 3.2.7 update 2022-09-06

 Bugfix: